plokhotnyuk/jsoniter-scala/README.md

   `java.util.UUID`, `java.time.*`, and value classes for any of them
 - Support of ADTs with sealed trait or sealed abstract class base and case classes or case objects as leaf classes, using discriminator field with string type of value
-- Implicitly resolvable codecs for any types
+- Implicitly resolvable codecs for values and key codecs for map keys
 - Support only acyclic graphs of class instances
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)